naoina/migu/README.md

 +-------+------------------+------+-----+---------+-------+
 ```

+If a type of field of `User` struct is changed, `migu sync` command will change a type of `age` field on the database.
-A type of field `age` on `user` table has been changed because type of `Age` in `schema.go` was changed from `int` to `uint`.
+In above case, a type of `Age` field of `User` struct was changed from `int` to `uint`, so a type of `age` field of `user` table on the database has been changed from `int` to `int unsigned` by `migu sync` command.

 See `migu --help` for more options.

-## Detailed definition of the column by struct field's tag
+## Detailed definition of the column by the struct field tag

-You can specify the detailed definition of the column by some struct field's tags.
+You can specify the detailed definition of the column by some struct field tags.

 #### PRIMARY KEY